Aaron Colvin: 2014

-On May 21, 2014, the Jacksonville Jaguars signed Colvin to a four-year, $2.67 million contract that includes a signing bonus of $453,152.
+The Jacksonville Jaguars selected Colvin in the fourth round (114th overall) of the 2014 NFL draft.
+Colvin was the 12th cornerback drafted in 2014.
+The pick that was used to select Colvin was acquired in a trade that sent Eugene Monroe to the Baltimore Ravens.
+On May 21, 2014, the Jaguars signed Colvin to a four-year, $2.67 million contract that includes a signing bonus of $453,152.

 His knee injury sidelined him for the Jaguars’ entire training camp, preseason, and their first ten regular seasons games.
-On November 12, 2014, the Jacksonville Jaguars officially activated Colvin off of their physically unable to perform list.
+On November 12, 2014, the Jaguars officially activated Colvin off of their physically unable to perform list.
 Upon joining the active roster, Colvin was named the third cornerback on the depth chart by head coach Gus Bradley.
 He began the season behind starting cornerbacks Dwayne Gratz and Demetrius McCray.

-On November 23, 2014, Colvin made his professional regular season debut and recorded one tackle during the Jaguars’ 23-3 loss at the Indianapolis Colts in Week 12.
-On November 30, 2014, Colvin recorded four combined tackles, broke up a pass, and returned a fumble for a 41-yard touchdown during a 25-24 win against the New York Giants.
-Colvin recovered a fumble after the ball was fumbled by Giants’ tight end Larry Donnell after it was jarred loose by Dwayne Gratz during the fourth quarter.
+On November 23, 2014, Colvin made his professional regular season debut and recorded one tackle during the Jaguars’ 23–3 loss at the Indianapolis Colts in Week 12.
+On November 30, 2014, Colvin recorded four combined tackles, broke up a pass, and returned a fumble for a 41-yard touchdown during a 25–24 win against the New York Giants.
+Colvin recovered a fumble after the ball was fumbled by Giants’ tight end Larry Donnell after it was jarred loose by Gratz during the fourth quarter.
 The Jaguars went on to complete a 21-point comeback, the largest in team history, and earn their second win of the season.
-In Week 16, he collected a season-high seven solo tackles and deflected a pass during a 23-13 victory against the Tennessee Titans.
-On December 28, 2014, Colvin earned his first career start and recorded four combined tackles during a 23-17 loss at the Houston Texans in Week 17.
+In Week 16, he collected a season-high seven solo tackles and deflected a pass during a 23–13 victory against the Tennessee Titans.
+On December 28, 2014, Colvin earned his first career start and recorded four combined tackles during a 23–17 loss at the Houston Texans in Week 17.
 He finished his rookie season in 2014 with 27 combined tackles (23 solo), two pass deflections, one fumble recovery, and one touchdown in six games and one start.

 2015

-Throughout training camp, Colvin competed to be a starting cornerback against Dwayne Gratz and Demetrius McCray.
-Head coach Gus Bradley named Colvin and Davon House the starting cornerbacks to start the regular season in 2015.
-On October 4, 2015, Colvin recorded six combined tackles and made his first career sack on Colts’ quarterback Andrew Luck during a 16-13 loss at the Indianapolis Colts in Week 4.
-In Week 16, he collected a season-high nine combined tackles as the Jaguars lost 38-17 at the New Orleans Saints.
+Throughout training camp, Colvin competed to be a starting cornerback against Gratz and McCray.
+Bradley named Colvin and Davon House the starting cornerbacks to start the regular season in 2015.
+On October 4, 2015, Colvin recorded six combined tackles and made his first career sack on Colts’ quarterback Andrew Luck during a 16–13 loss at the Colts in Week 4.
+In Week 16, he collected a season-high nine combined tackles as the Jaguars lost 38–17 at the New Orleans Saints.
 Colvin finished the 2017 NFL season with a career-high 73 combined tackles (60 solo), seven pass deflections, four sacks, and one forced fumble in 16 games and 15 starts.